Fit as a Mama Bear

 • Slow things down to increase time under tension and make each rep count.

 Small tweaks like these keep your body challenged without needing to completely overhaul your routine.
-Learn how to make workouts harder at home.
+Learn how to make workouts more intense at home at home and check out this home leg and glute workout for females or a short EMOM bodyweight workout for women to switch it up.

 How often should I do the workout?